British artists' suppliers, 1650-1950 - A

 Robert Addison should not be confused with the upholsterer and cabinet maker of the same name who, described as late of Duke St, near Oxford Road, was declared bankrupt in 1776 (London Gazette 21 September 1776).
 Nor should he be confused with the mason of the same name, also resident in Westminster.

 Continental suppliers used by British-based artists when abroad are treated in summary detail in this resource.
 Emilio Aickelin was originally from Württemberg in southern Germany.
 He and his wife, Berta, fell in love with Venice on their honeymoon and subsequently settled there, opening a shop selling articles for artists.
-Aickelin’s wife continued the business, which became a meeting place for artists, including Emma Ciardi and Alessandro Milesi (information kindly supplied by Bruna Aickelin, Galleria Il Capricorno, Venice, February 2013).
-With Giuseppe Biasutti (qv), Aickelin was one of two artists’ suppliers listed in Venice in John Murray’s Handbook for travellers in Northern Italy in 1897.
+Aickelin’s wife continued the business, which became a meeting place for artists, including Emma Ciardi and Alessandro Milessi (information kindly supplied by Bruna Aickelin through the Galleria Il Capricorno, Venice, February 2013).
+With Giuseppe Biasutti (qv), Aickelin was one of two artists’ suppliers listed in Venice in John Murray’s Handbook for Travellers in Northern Italy in 1897.

 Emilio Aickelin’s trade card, inserted in a copy of Lefranc & Cie’s trade catalogue, Fabbrica di Colori e Vernici, 1902, advertised Winsor & Newton’s artists’ materials, writing materials, ‘articoli per belle arti’, among many other products (reproduced in John Singer Sargent’s suppliers of artists’ materials on the National Portrait Gallery website).

 Further research is required into the history of this business.
 A related or successor business, Aickelin & Terni, traded from S. Marco, Merceria dell’Orologio 297.
-It used its trade label, perhaps dating to the 1920s or 1930s, with monogram ARS, to advertise in English and German, ‘Oil Paintings, Water Colours, Post Cards and Venetian Souvenirs’ (Picture Frame labels blog at http://pictureframelabels.blogspot.co.uk/2012/09/aikelin-terni.html, accessed 25 March 2013).
+It used its trade label, perhaps dating to the 1920s or 1930s, with ARS in large letters, to advertise in English and German, ‘Oil Paintings, Water Colours, Post Cards and Venetian Souvenirs’ (Picture Frame labels blog at http://pictureframelabels.blogspot.co.uk/2012/09/aikelin-terni.html, accessed 20 January 2020).

 John Airey, Keswick, seeBrookman & Langdon